harplife/zettelkasten/math/precalculus/Chapter 3/5_Complex_Zeros_and_the_Fundamental_Theorem_of_Algebra.md

 ## Zeros and Their Multiplicities

-Together with the Fundamental Theorem of Algebra and the Complex Factorization Theorem, we ultimately get to the <mark class="hltr-trippy">Zeros Theorem</mark>, which states that a polynomial of degree $n$ has exactly $n$ complex roots (counting multiplicities).
+Together with the *Fundamental Theorem of Algebra* and the *Complex Factorization Theorem*, we ultimately get to the <mark class="hltr-trippy">Zeros Theorem</mark>, which states that a polynomial of degree $n$ has exactly $n$ complex roots (counting multiplicities).

 This is the <mark class="hltr-red">Proof</mark> :